A young Black woman sitting on a bench in the park.

 You should stay in touch with your doctor to see how it goes over the first few weeks.
 They might do some tests to check your symptoms.

-If you have had no good effects after two to three weeks, your doctor may increase the dose or change the medicine
+If you have had no good effects at all after two weeks, you should talk to your doctor about your progress.
+They may recommend increasing the dose or changing the medicine.
+Don’t increase your dose yourself if you think the medication isn’t working.

 Your doctor might start you on a low dose and then increase it slowly over two to four weeks to your full dose.